DRIVEN BASE

 Welfare Programs

-Based on associates’ needs and the laws and customary practices of each country, DENSO is working to expand welfare programs that foster a comfortable workplace as well as improve the motivation of associates and support their lifestyles.
-For example, since 2007 DENSO CORPORATION has been introducing a selection-based welfare program called the DENSO Cafeteria Plan to meet diverse welfare needs.
+For example, since 2001 DENSO CORPORATION has been introducing a selection-based welfare program called the DENSO Cafeteria Plan to meet diverse welfare needs.
 In addition, the Company has established new recreational facilities, cafeterias, and other facilities, as well as an asset building assistance program and a Group insurance system.

 • Employee cafeteria (China)